A case study in market entry strategy

 When a Chinese brand enters America, the first decision is which door.

 There are two playbooks.
 One starts in Chinatown and hopes to cross over.
 The other walks straight into the mainstream.
-The choice reveals how a brand sees itself.
-And sets a ceiling on day one.
+The choice reveals how a brand sees itself and sets a ceiling on day one.

 Scroll to begin